by Karen Jones

 The package comes with five sheets that are A4-sized.
 All these sheets fit in and work perfectly with inkjet printers.
-The pieces are durable enough to withstand wear and tear.
+In addition, the pieces are durable enough to withstand wear and tear.

 NonFun iron paper for screen printing is a premium-grade medium that transfers graphics and designs on dark fabric.
 It comes in handy every time you want to personalize T-shirts, throw pillows, face masks, hats, aprons, totes, bags, and almost anything.

 This printing paper measures 8.5 x 11 inches and works well with inkjet printers that use regular ink.
-You can check from the package a step-by-step instruction on using the paper and link to a video tutorial that arrives with the pack.
+In addition, you can check from the package a step-by-step instruction on using the paper and a link to a video tutorial that arrives with the pack.

 NonFun paper bonds with nylons and polyesters, leaving behind soft, stretchable, crack-free, and 100% machine washable marks.
 When cured to the latter, the graphics can last years without bleeding or fading.

 The last in this list is the TransOurDream heat transfer paper for light fabric.
 So far, this is the only screen printing paper that supports white fabrics, so you can rest easy if that was what you were in pursuit of.

 The pack comes with 20 sheets—numerous compared to the reviewed options and other market variants.
 All these sheets stick well on the screen to form a film and subsequently stick perfectly on fabrics, especially those with 30-100% cotton or nylon.